-The ability to create and realize three-dimensional form on a two-dimensional surface––and to extend the objectification of a perceptual viewing of the world into symbolic and expressive realms--is a focus of introductory classes in this emphasis.
+The ability to create and realize three-dimensional form on a two-dimensional surface and to extend the objectification of a perceptual viewing of the world into symbolic and expressive realms--is a focus of introductory classes in this concentration.

 Study of contemporary and historical works, readings in contemporary criticism and writings by other artists, trips to regional museums and galleries and instruction in techniques and materials provide a solid point of departure for subsequent studio experimentation.

-The emphasis in painting and drawing is not dogmatic.
+The concentration in painting and drawing is not dogmatic.
 Rather it encourages each student to develop through practice a personally expressive visual language of form and color.